abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/4-Angular-Router.md

 **Angular Router** is a powerful module that allows you to create single-page applications (SPAs) with Angular.
 It enables navigation between different views or components in your application without reloading the entire page.

-> **Single Page Application (SPA)**: A web application that loads a **single HTML page** and dynamically updates the content as the user interacts with the app, without requiring a full page reload.
+> - **Single Page Application (SPA)**: A web application that loads a **single HTML page** and dynamically updates the content as the user interacts with the app, without requiring a full page reload.
+>
+> - You can think of a router as an object responsible for the view state of the application.
+Every application has one router object, and you need to configure the routes of your app.

 - It provides a way to define routes, navigate between them, and manage the state of the application
 - Angular **watches & manipulates the browser's URL** to determine which component to render based on the current route